metcalfc/docker-action-examples/README.md

 We are going to use GitHub Actions for the CI infrastructure.
-Since its local to GitHub Actions and free when used inside GitHub Actions we're going to use the new GitHub Container Registry to hold a copy of the nightly Docker image.
+Since its local to GitHub Actions and free when used inside GitHub Actions we're going to use the new GitHub Container Registry to hold a copy of a nightly Docker image.

 After CI when it comes time for production we want to use Docker's new Amazon ECS integration to deploy from Docker Compose directly to Amazon ECS with